Designing an AI-powered mental health and microbiome testing mobile app

 Ideation Phase

-Moving into ideation, I created a few “how might we“ questions to guide possible user flows and move from abstract goals to brainstorming some potential solutions.
+I created a few “how might we“ questions to guide possible user flows and move from abstract goals to brainstorming solutions.

 Site Map